ryandagley/ryandagley/README.md

 - Day 8: Looking back on the past week, I'm realizing that I'm all over the place.
 I think this is reflective of how things go at work.
 I will benefit from planning out projects a bit more.
 I've pushed a project proposal to my portfolio project to guide my next steps.
 - Day 9: I just added a Github Stats widget and I'm graded with a C!
 I've written some project plans for my portfolio project.
 - Day 10: I'm planning the architecture for my portfolio project and leaning toward next.js.
 I'm also writing some tests in python to test my SQL queries at work.
+- Day 11 / Aug 25 2023: I've decided on my front and backend technologies for the portfolio site.
+Using next.js and tailwind, I've started to build the front-end.